PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-18 05:04:17
+Last updated: 2024-04-18 05:05:30
-Random Quote: The Peaky Blinders.
-The vicious, merciless gangs who blind those who see and cut out the tongues of those who talk. - Chester Campbell
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys